Straightforward tax advice for offshore oil and gas contractors

 If you are considering moving into work as an offshore contractor in the oil and gas industry, it’s important that you have all the facts when it comes to your tax obligations.

-Here at One Two One Accountants, we know that tax affairs which stretch across international borders can be incredibly complex, and we have a great deal of experience in assisting offshore contractors to ensure tax compliance and efficiency.
+Here at One Two One Accounts, we know that tax affairs which stretch across international borders can be incredibly complex, and we have a great deal of experience in assisting offshore contractors to ensure tax compliance and efficiency.

 That’s why we have put together this short, simple guide to everything you need to know about tax as an offshore contractor.
-So, let’s dive straight in!
+So, let’s dive straight in.

 Considering work as an offshore contractor in oil and gas?

-Working offshore isn’t simply a career choice, it is a lifestyle choice, and it certainly isn’t suited to just anyone.
 However, whilst the challenges can be large, so too can the payoffs.
+Competitive day rates and specialist skill premiums mean offshore roles remain highly attractive.
 It isn’t surprising, therefore, that the oil and gas industries attract thousands of eager workers each year who are looking for an exciting challenge and an unorthodox lifestyle.

-What does it mean to work ‘offshore’ from a tax perspective?
+What does it mean to work offshore from a tax perspective?

-The Continental Shelf covers UK territorial waters, to a distance of twelve nautical miles from the coast, along with certain ‘designated areas’ of the surrounding waters.
+When it comes to UK taxation, UK territory is designated as England, Wales, Scotland, Northern Ireland and the Continental Shelf.
+The Continental Shelf covers UK territorial waters, to a distance of 12 nautical miles from the coast, along with certain designated areas of the surrounding waters.

-These designated areas are the UK sectors oil and gas exploration and exploitation areas, and individuals working in these designated areas are what we know as ‘offshore’ workers.
+These designated areas are the UK sector’s oil and gas exploration and exploitation areas, and individuals working in these designated areas are what we know as offshore workers.
 For such workers, particular rules apply when it comes to tax and NICs regulations.

 What are the tax rules for offshore contractors?

 Common-or-garden tax matters can certainly be complicated enough, never mind when tax affairs begin to cross international borders.
+Offshore tax introduces additional layers of complexity, particularly where residency, employer location and international treaties all interact.

 Unfortunately, incorrect submissions can lead to substantial penalties, which have become a greater risk since major changes were introduced to offshore taxation rules several years ago.
+HMRC has increased its focus on cross-border compliance, making accuracy more important than ever.

 The tax and National Insurance rules for offshore oil and gas workers are fairly complicated, and vary depending on if you: